-- You don’t need to buy expensive (and often uncomfortable) office or work wear.
+- Clothes: You don’t need to buy expensive (and often uncomfortable) office or work wear.
 You can sit in your PJs all day if you want to—though it’s not advisable for reasons I’ll mention later.

-- Likewise, you need to think how you’ll feel seeing the same vista every day.
+- Scenery: Likewise, you need to think how you’ll feel seeing the same vista every day.
 Physically going out somewhere to work means we get a change of scenery, which helps us separate our working life from our home life, ergo retain the work-life balance.
-If you don’t force yourself to leave the house, it can be very isolating.
+If you don’t force yourself to leave the house, it can be isolating.

-- The increased cost of your electric and heating bills needs to be taken into account as you’re likely to use more of both while working from home permanently (see the tax section).
+- Bills: The increased cost of your electric and heating bills needs to be taken into account as you’re likely to use more of both while working from home permanently (see the tax section).

-- Unless you hop straight into a car and park right outside your office door, most of us get some exercise on our way to work, even if it’s only walking to the train station.
+- Exercise: Unless you hop straight into a car and park right outside your office door, most of us get some exercise on our way to work, even if it’s only walking to the train station.
 Working from home can lead to a lack of exercise, so make sure you’re still keeping fit and healthy while working at home.
 There are “homeworking exercises” available online.

-- Similarly, our home furniture is often not designed for permanent working, whereas our employers purchase office chairs that support our backs and desks that are at the ideal height for our computers.
+- Furniture: Similarly, our home furniture is often not designed for permanent working, whereas our employers purchase office chairs that support our backs and desks that are at the ideal height for our computers.
 Ensure you buy furniture that means your health isn’t adversely affected by homeworking.

 - Working from other locations

 This brings us on to the big pro that you can work from other locations.
-I began freelancing full time because I was travelling the world—and it was a practical way to earn money without having to apply for visas to work in other countries.
+I began freelancing because I was travelling the world—and it was a practical way to earn money without having to apply for visas to work in other countries.
 Plus I could use my existing skills to freelance, meaning the “gap” in my CV from travelling could actually be filled with a year’s self-employment instead.